waritheddine/MAPPIN/README.md

     B) Files: goa_<species>.gaf for each species → This set contains all GO annotations for canonical accessions from the UniProt reference proteome for the species, which provides one protein per gene.

       IMPORTANT: Download gene annotation files for each species from the Uniprot Website "http://www.ebi.ac.uk/GOA/downloads" and uncompress them under the "MAPPIN\data\GOA" folder.

 (3) Create a file that specifies the file locations, species names etc.
    In the folder config/, the file "policy.input".

-   For example, suppose we have three PPI networks:a.net, b.net, c.net, GO association file for the 3 species: a.gaf, b.gaf, c.gaf,
+   For example, suppose we have three PPI networks: a.net, b.net, c.net, GO association file for the 3 species: a.gaf, b.gaf, c.gaf,
-   six balst evalue (or bitscore) files: a-a.cf, a-b.cf,...,c-c.cf, then the policy file should looks like:
+   six blast evalue (or bitscore) files: a-a.cf, a-b.cf,...,c-c.cf, then the policy file should looks like:

           --------------BEGIN OF POLICY--------------
                     PARAMETER VALUE